lambdaclass/concrete/ROADMAP.md

     the deprecation policy and a clean `api-diff` classification (#18b), and the tutorial transcript from someone who did not build the compiler.
-It must also run the proof-revocation drill (#9b) against the candidate bundle, verify the evidence DAG offline through #18d from the installed independent checker, and run tamper cases for source/Core/proof/BackendIR/ object/binary/dependency-edge substitution.
+It must also run the proof-revocation drill (#9b) against the candidate bundle, verify the evidence DAG offline through #15a from the installed independent checker, and run tamper cases for source/Core/proof/BackendIR/ object/binary/dependency-edge substitution.
+The report must distinguish
+    Core/proof or SSA/BackendIR relation failures from object/binary failures
+    against the expected root/authentication; native semantic edges remain explicitly backend-trusted.
 Release replay begins with a clean cache or `--incremental=off`; a local cache cannot be an undeclared release input.